The Historic Yellowstone Trail

 Heading west across the Cascade Range brings us to one of Washington’s most iconic waterfalls: Snoqualmie Falls.
 With a drop of 268 feet and a width of 100 feet, Snoqualmie Falls has long attracted tourists.
 Since 1852, travelers have visited the site by canoe and steamboat, making it one of the state’s earliest tourist destinations.
 Located near the town of Snoqualmie, just off Interstate 90, the falls are easily accessible and continue to draw hundreds of thousands of visitors each year.

-The legend goes on to tell a story of two young Klickitat Braves who fought a duel to the death at the top of the falls.
+The story goes on to tell a tale of two young Klickitat Braves who fought a duel to the death at the top of the falls.
 During the battle, a fighter was able to throw his adversary over the falls to his death in the froth and foam of the cascading waters at the bottom, never to be seen again.
 They were fighting over a beautiful maiden named May Bird.
 She would smile so impartially at the men that neither of them knew who was her favored suitor.

 When she had learned of the duel, and that her favored suitor was killed in the battle, she became depressed over her loss.
 As her family and the rest of the tribe began packing for the trip back home across the mountains, May Bird couldn’t bare the thought of living without her lover.
 She then threw herself off the falls and she fell to her death on the rocks 200 feet below.
+In later years the Klickitats who would come to Snoqualmie for work in the hop fields would stay far away from the falls.

-Since that time the Klickitats who would come to Snoqualmie for work in the hop fields would stay far away from the falls.
-There have been engineers and trainmen who rode the line between Seattle and North Bend who have seen her black eyes peering out of the mist.
+There have been railroad workers and passengers who rode the line between Seattle and North Bend who have seen her black eyes peering out of the mist.
 Wild love melodies would mingle with the clatter of the wheels as the train rushes by the cascading water.
 They say only a portion of the apparition can be seen and only at favorable times.
 A halo of light would shine around her head and dispel the darkness of the falls below.
 At first those who seen it just dismissed what they saw.
 It was just an illusion in the spray of the water.

 Time and Time again people kept seeing the vision of a slender form with sad dark eyes floating about in the vapor, and always with the same intense look of searching for something which cannot be found.
 Those who have seen May Bird all believe that she is still looking for her lost Klickitat lover in the boiling foam and dark waters of Snoqualmie Falls.